opensearch-project/documentation-website/_benchmark/commands/compare.md

 You can use the following options to customize the results of your test comparison:

-- `--baseline`: The baseline TestExecution ID for which to compare the contender TestExecution.
+- `--baseline`: The baseline TestExecution ID used to compare the contender TestExecution.
-- `--contender`: The TestExecution ID for the contender for which to compare the baseline.
+- `--contender`: The TestExecution ID for the contender being compared to the baseline.
 - `--results-format`: Defines the output format for the command line results, either `markdown` or `csv`.
 Default is `markdown`.
 - `--results-number-align`: Defines the column number alignment for when the `compare` command outputs results.
 Default is `right`.
-- `--results-file`: When provided a file path, writes the compare results to the file indicated.
+- `--results-file`: When provided a file path, writes the compare results to the file indicated in the path.
 - `--show-in-results`: Determines whether or not to include the comparison in the results file.